rledford/impinj-reader-provisioner/README.md

 _NOTE_: Duplicate reader names and IP addresses are not allowed.

-_TIP_: If provisioning fails on some of the reader, use `#` to comment out the `READER`s that were successfully provisioned and rerun this tool with the same instruction file.
+_TIP_: If provisioning fails on some of the readers, use `#` to comment out the `READER`s that were successfully provisioned and rerun this tool with the same instruction file.

 ## Obtaining ItemSense Requirements